-Memorable Manitobans: Joseph Duncan “Joe” Robertson (1914-2007)
+Memorable Manitobans: Joseph Duncan “Joe” Robertson (1913-2007)

-He became a Member of the Order of Canada in 2007.
-He was a founding member of the Manitoba Archaeological Society and a founding member and Chairman of the Dauphin Chapter of the Manitoba Archaeological Society.
-He was also a founding member, President and Director on the Board of the Fort Dauphin Museum.
+He was a founding member of the Manitoba Archaeological Society and a founding member and Chairman of its Dauphin Chapter.
+He was also a founding member, President and Director of the Fort Dauphin Museum.
 He was a member of the New York Explorers Club, Rotary International, Manitoba Wildlife Federation, Dauphin Fish and Wildlife Association and the Fort Dauphin Snowshoe Club.
-He received a Canadian Outdoorsman of the Year Award for Outstanding Conservation Achievement from the Canadian Wildlife Federation, the Manitoba Premier’s Volunteer Service Award and the Rotary Service Above Self Award.
+On 30 September 1939, he married Kathleen May Wilson (1922-1994) at The Pas and they had four children.

 He died at Dauphin on 7 October 2007 and was buried in the Dauphin Riverside Cemetery.

 Obituary, Winnipeg Free Press, 22 October 2007.

 Obituaries and burial transcriptions, Manitoba Genealogical Society.